Root Cause

 Fewer Repeat Inquiries

-- 30% drop in duplicate questions within a single OE cycle.
+- 30% drop in duplicate questions within a single online enrollment cycle.

 Improved Participant Confidence